mayconbordin/postgis-geojson/README.md

 </dependency>
 ```

+For more information go to the [JitPack page](https://jitpack.io/#mayconbordin/postgis-geojson/).

 ## Usage

 First you need to register the library module within the `ObjectMapper` instance you are going to use: